5 Common Signs Of PTSD

 If you are a veteran experiencing a mental health crisis, you can contact the Veterans Crisis Line 24/7 by calling 1-800-273-8255 and pressing 1, or texting 838255.
 For support for the deaf and hard of hearing community, please use your preferred relay service, or dial 711 and then 1-800-273-8255.

-Genetics may also play a role in an individual's susceptibility to developing a stress condition.
+Genetics may also play a role in an individual's susceptibility to developing a mental health or stress condition.
 Certain other risk factors have been identified as well—such as whether the individual has a support network of friends and family members, their age, and whether they currently have or have had any mental health conditions in the past.

 Getty/AnnaStills